DmitriyALoza/DmitriyALoza/README.md

-- 👋 Hi, my name is Dmitriy Loza and I'm currently working in Cancer Research as a Data Scientist/Machine Learning Engineer
+- 👋 Hi, my name is Dmitriy Loza and I'm currently working in Cancer Research as a Data Scientist/AI Engineer
 - 👀 I’m interested in developing Machine Learning and Deep Learning models for Biongineering applications
 - 💻 Currently specializing in Large Language Models, Generative AI and Computer Vision
 - 🌱 MBE Bioengineering (Rice University), B.S.
 Biochemistry (w/ minor Biomedical Engineering and Russian) (University of Tulsa)